 Agent Access

-PingRoom lets AI agents register and act on a person’s behalf — create rooms, send pings, configure quick actions, and read pings — using the open auth.md protocol.
+PingRoom lets AI agents register and act on a person’s behalf: create rooms, send Pings, configure quick actions, and read Pings, over REST or MCP, with OAuth 2.1 discovery built in on the open auth.md protocol.
 Every agent acts as a real account and is bound by that account’s permissions and plan.

 Discovery